swiftDialog/swiftDialog/README.md

---infobuttonaction  |same as button1action - Open the specified URL --version           |printsthe app version string --hideicon          |hides the dialog icon and expands the text to fill the fill width
+--infobuttonaction  |same as button1action - Open the specified URL --version           |printsthe app version string --hideicon          |hides the dialog icon and expands the text to fill the fill width --version           |Prints the current version
+--help              |Prints help text (also printed if no options are present --demo              |Run Dialog with default options